evolvingstuff/vdw2/content/posts/asthma-is-not-treated-by-weekly-14000-iu-of-vitamin-d-proven-yet-again.md

 * [Asthma Solved Naturally (book) ](/posts/asthma-solved-naturally-book)

-* <a href="/posts/children-with-severe-asthma-had-much-lower-levels-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Children with severe asthma had much lower levels of vitamin D – Dec 2011">Children with severe asthma had much lower levels of vitamin D – Dec 2011</a> so even more vitamin D is needed than for child without asthma
+* [Children with severe asthma had much lower levels of vitamin D – Dec 2011](/posts/children-with-severe-asthma-had-much-lower-levels-of-vitamin-d) so even more vitamin D is needed than for child without asthma